kaihouguide/Mangatan/README.md

+## Please add \n to nothing in your yomitan replacement patterns under Translation for now
 Welcome!
 This guide provides the steps to get your Google Lens-powered OCR server running for a seamless reading experience.

 ## Choose Your Platform: